josiah-rui-tuite/josiah-rui-tuite/README.md

     *   **Architecture:** Implementing Directed Cyclic Graphs (DCG) to represent complex routing instructions and Bill of Process (BOP), moving beyond traditional DAG limitations.
     *   **Synchronization:** Utilizing a strict "1 event, 3 functions (evaluate-validate-start)" structure to ensure robust local handshakes and precise state management.
 *   **AI Integration for the Dark Factory:**
     Designing KPIs (OTD, LT, FPY) for unmanned precision assembly lines.
-Exploring the use of LLMs (GPT-4o, Gemini) to analyze assembly videos (e.g., hydraulic pump assembly) for task decomposition and automated extraction of tacit knowledge.
+Exploring the use of LLMs to analyze assembly videos (e.g., hydraulic pump assembly) for task decomposition and automated extraction of tacit knowledge.
 *   **Nexus Knowledge Engine:**
     Building an integrated tool that combines Systems Thinking (causal loop diagrams), the SECI model, and Knowledge Graphs to digitize tacit knowledge in factory planning.